NIOS vs CBSE : Which is Better and why?

 • The NIOS and CBSE boards are central education boards which operate under the Ministry of Education.
 They both adhere to the national education policies and standards.

 • NIOS and CBSE boards offer quality education.
-However, the approach of imparting education differs.
+However, the approach to imparting education differs.
 It is up to the preference of the learner which board they want to opt for.

-• Certificates issued by both CBSE and NIOS are recognized by universities and employers across India and abroad, allowing students to pursue higher education and explore career opportunities.
+• Certificates issued by both CBSE and NIOS are recognised by universities and employers across India and abroad, allowing students to pursue higher education and explore career opportunities.

 Benefits of Studying through NIOS and CBSE